d-smith/notes/c/cpp.md

 sudo apt-get install build-essential gdb
 ```

-After creating a cpp source file, at the prompting from VS Code install the C/C++ tools
+After creating a cpp source file, at the prompting from VS Code install the C/C++ tools.

+To run, simply press the run button in VS studio.